 What Clients Regret After Renovating in NYC (Real Cases)

 The beginning of a renovation feels like possibility.
 Floor plans get sketched, inspiration images get collected, and the version of the finished apartment in the client’s mind is always better than anything that existed before.
-That optimism isn’t a problem.
-It’s what gets people through a process that is, by any honest measure, difficult, expensive, and longer than anyone expects.
+That optimism isn’t a problem; it’s what gets people through a process that is, by any honest measure, difficult, expensive, and longer than anyone expects.

 The regrets come later.
 Not during the project, when there’s still momentum and decision-making feels urgent, but after move-in, when life settles back to normal and the apartment reveals itself in daily use.
 Most of the regrets that surface aren’t catastrophic.
 They’re not about structural failures or contractor fraud.
 They’re about the accumulation of small decisions made early in the process, often with incomplete information or under time pressure, that only show their full consequences once the renovation is finished and there’s no practical way to undo them.